amerhjm/web-nlp-path/README.md

 ------------------------------------------------------------------------------------------------------------------------------------

 # task 3
-website that converts speach into text using js functions.
+website that converts speech into text using js functions.